DragonFly On-Line Manual Pages

 the last GPT partition to fit.
 This is typically the first step

-when expanding a hammer2 filesystem, after which disklabel -x and
+when expanding a HAMMER2 filesystem, after which commands

 gpt init -f [-B] [-E] device ...

-The init command allows the user to create a new GPT similar to
+The init command will create a new GPT similar to the create

-the create command, but will also populate it with a boot slice
+command, but also populate it with a boot slice (s0) and a

-(s0) and a DragonFly slice (s1).
-The boot slice will be dos-
+DragonFly slice (s1).
+The boot slice (s0) will be formatted with

 Due to the destructive nature of this directive, the -f option